iamtekeste/sd-cli/readme.md

-# show-desktop
+# sd-cli
-// => Minimize all open windows and show desktop.
+// => Command to minimize all open windows and show desktop from the terminal.
 Currently only works on Ubuntu

 ## CLI